gdlc/BGLR-R/apps/Hybrid_prediction/README.md

 #This loads a list, from where we extract the information
 load('cornHybrid.RData')

-#Extract the hybid information, a data.frame with columns:
+#Extract the hybrid information, a data.frame with columns:
 #1)Location, 2)GCA1, ids for parent1,
 #3)GCA2, ids fro parent 2,
 #4)SCA id for hybrids, 5)Yield and 6)PlantHeight